 Nostromo is considered to be one of Conrad's greatest works, and often considered his best by critics and other writers, such as F. Scott Fitzgerald and William Faulkner.
 It has been adapted for television by the BBC with Colin Firth as Charles Gould and Claudio Amendola as Nostromo.
 It was also invoked as the name of Ripley's iconic spaceship in Ridley Scott's Alien.

 - The Ace/Broken Ace: Everyone regards Nostromo as being this and Nostromo himself is quite proud of his reputation and fame.
 Teresa Viola however snarks at him and reminds him that he is in the end a lackey for his masters and will never be anything else.
 When Nostromo finally does understand this and decides to do something for himself, it slowly makes him reckless and self-destructive.

-- Almighty Janitor: Nostromo is never anything but "Capataz de Cargadores" (Foreman of the Stevedores) but he manages to be the linchpin of all major events in the recent history of Costaguana.
+- Almighty Janitor: Nostromo is never anything more than the "Capataz de Cargadores" (Foreman of the Stevedores) but he manages to be the linchpin of all major events in the recent history of Costaguana.

 - Anachronic Order: The book is famous for the fact that it frequently flashes back and forth in time between scenes.
 There are many abrupt Time Skip and it isn't till the final sections that you have something like a linear story.

 - Anti-Hero: Ranging from all types.
 Most of the characters are highly gray and deeply cynical, and while Nostromo gets several purely heroic moments, he's also an enforcer of a corrupt silver cartel.